ardata-fr/riskintroanalysis/README.md

 3.  **Animal mobility**: using an additional dataset defining legal animal commerce flows, risk of introduction is weighed based on the number of animals entering the area.

+The forth analysis method does not use emission risk data, just data from a road accesibility raster and the epidemiological units:

 4.  **Road access risk**: using raster data of the world, applied to the area of interest, risk of introdcution is infered through road acces.
 An area more accessible by road is considered higher risk.

 These methods of analysis are intended to be used together or individually to montor is risk of introduction.
+This is done by ensuring risks are using the same scale (for example between 0 and 100) and they can easily added to a table of risk.

+Additionally, some tools are provided to add other risk (such as the ones not show above).
+Currently supported are pre-calculated risks or risks from raster files.
+Which can be rescaled and added to the risk table as well.
+This allows of the risk analyst the flexibility to add other risks outside of the default risks.

-# Example 1: Tunisia
+# 4 Example 1: Tunisia

 `riskintroanalysis` is intended to be used alongside `sf` geospatial data manipulation, `dplyr` for general data manipulation, and `terra` for raster data.

-## Core datasets
+## 4.1 Core datasets

 The two core datasets are emission risk factors and epidemiological units.
 The first is used in three out of four analysis methods, the second is used in all of them.

-### Emission Risk Factors:
+### 4.1.1 Emission Risk Factors:

 Emission risk factors are used to create an overall emission risk value that is associated with the possible spread of a disease from that